 Please note:

-- Hand washing only: If you put body wash, hand wash or shampoo in the washing machine, it will lather a lot because of the sulfates.
+- Hand washing only: If you put body wash, hand wash, or shampoo in the washing machine, it will lather a lot because of the sulfates.
 This can be damaging to your machine.
-Therefore, only use body wash or hand wash when hand washing your clothes.

 Using Body or Hand Wash for Laundry

-Add a small amount (about a teaspoon) to hot water and hand wash as normal.
+Add about a teaspoon to hot water and hand wash as usual.

 Type | Cleaner |